SRombauts/UEPlasticPlugin/README.md

 - add support for partial checkin (like Gluon, for artists)
 - add icon for Changed files
 - add icon for Conflicted files
+- add icon for Replaced/Merged files

 ### Abandonned as reserved for internal use by Epic Games with Perforce only
 - tags: get labels (used for crash when the full Engine is under Plastic SCM)
 - annotate: blame (used for crash when the full Engine is under Plastic SCM)

 #### Bugs
+- Changed assets popup a "needs checkout" windows that does nothing when clicked!
+- "NotCurrent" warning is not working because "DepotRevisionChangeset" is not correct in the "cm fileinfo" command
-- .12 Revert "Unchanged only" does nothing.
+- Revert "Unchanged only" does nothing.

 #### Known issues:
 - Error messages with accents are not handled (for instance connection error in French)